odoo-ps/ps-internal-edi/edi_base/README.rst

         In case of ftp connection, it allows to process multiple files per synchronization, or one file per synchronization,...

-        For example if I have 20 files to process via FTP:
+        For example if you have 20 files to process via FTP:

         -   1: will process one file per synchronization and thus it will generate 20 synchronizations
         -   0: will process all files into one synchronization and thus it will generate 1 synchronization